Unboxed-Software/solana-course/content/basic-solana-mobile.md

 - [Unity](https://docs.solanamobile.com/unity/unity_sdk)
 - [Unreal Engine](https://docs.solanamobile.com/unreal/unreal_sdk)

-To keep the development experience as close as we can to our other lessons, we will be working exclusively with React Native.
-Again, we are going to assume you are familiar with React and Solana’s web3.js.
-In this lesson’s demo we’ll be working with regular React-Native.
-In a future lesson we’ll use Expo Go.
+To keep the development experience as close as possible with other lessons, we'll be working exclusively with React Native.

 ## Solana dApp Flow

-A mobile Solana dApp build in React Native is identically the same, except for how you connect to the wallet.
-Instead of the wallet being available in the browser, your dApp will create a MWA session with the wallet app of your choosing using a websocket.
-Fortunately most of this is abstracted for you in the MWA library.
+Solana React Native dApps are virtually identical to React dApps.
+The primary difference is in the wallet interaction.
+Instead of the wallet being available in the browser, your dApp will create an MWA session with the wallet app of your choosing using a websocket.
+Fortunately, most of this is abstracted for you in the MWA library.

 ![dApp Flow](../assets/basic-solana-mobile-flow.png)

-### Reading
+### Reading data

-In React Native, reading the data from a Solana is the exact same as web development.
-We use the `useConnection` hook to grab our `Connection` object.
-Using that, we read whatever info we need from the blockchain!
+Reading data from a Solana cluster in React Native is the exact same as in React.
+You use the `useConnection` hook to grab the `Connection` object.
+Using that, you can get account info.
 Since reading is free, we don’t need to actually connect to the wallet.

 ```tsx
 const account = await connection.getAccountInfo(account);
 ```

+If you need a refresher on this, check out our [lesson on reading data from the blockchain](./intro-to-reading-data.md).

-### Connecting
+### Connecting to a wallet

+Writing data to the blockchain has to happen through a transaction.
+Transactions have to be signed by one or more private keys and sent to an RPC provider.
+This virtually always happens through a wallet application.

-Connecting to a mobile wallet is where things get a little tricker.
-Instead of calling out to a browser extension, we use a websocket to start a MWA session.
-This is done through Android intents where the dApp broadcasts  it’s intent with the `solana-wallet://` scheme.
+Typical wallet interaction happens by calling out to a browser extension.
+On mobile, you use a websocket to start an MWA session.
+Specifically, you use Android intents where the dApp broadcasts its intent with the `solana-wallet://` scheme.

 ![Connecting](../assets/basic-solana-mobile-connect.png)

-When the wallet app receives this intent, it starts a web socket with the dApp starting the session.
-We will go more in depth on how this works in our next lesson: Mobile Wallet Adapter Deep Dive.
-For now, all you need to know is that you can connect (start the session) with a wallet by calling `transact`.
-This will give you access to the `Web3MobileWallet` struct that we can work with.
+When the wallet app receives this intent, it opens a connection with the dApp that initiated the session.
+Your dApp sends this intent using the `transact` function:

 ```tsx
 transact(async (wallet: Web3MobileWallet) => {